bucs110fall2023/final-project-green/README.md

 ## Project Description

-Our game is going to be a recreation of the game doodle jump, with some changes.
-The character is going to jump from platform to platform vertically and gains points as the character jumps higher.
+Our game is going to be a recreation of the game doodle jump.
+The character (Monkey) will be constantly jumping and will be able to move to the left or to the right to get to the next platforms to jump on.
+The player will also be able to wrap, for example, if it goes off the screen to the right it will appear again coming from the left.
+We have also added a start screen and a game over condition.

 ***